jzhao0802/palab/extreme_values.md

  * Create a duplicate of `transformed_data` called `ex_transformed_data`.
 Update the numerical variables in `ex_transformed_data` with those that have been capped.

 * If the user has not provided `ex_val_thrsh` then the default assumption is that all numerical variables should be capped at p99:
-  * Compute the 99th percentile for each numerical variable in `transformed_data` (as identified by the prefix "n_").
+  * Compute the value at the percentile level stored in `perct` for each numerical variable in `transformed_data`.
-  * For each numerical variable, replace values greater than the value at the 99th percentile with the value at the 99th percentile, i.e. x[x>x_p99] = x_p99
+  * For each numerical variable, replace values greater than the value at the `perct` percentile with the value at the `perct` percentile, i.e. x[x>x_perct] = x_perct
   * Create a duplicate of `transformed_data` called `ex_transformed_data`.
 Update the all numerical variables in `ex_transformed_data` with their capped equivalents.
   * Produce `ex_val_thrsh_out.csv` which takes the same form as `ex_val_thrsh`:
     * First column: the list of all numerical variables that were capped for extreme values.
-    * Second column: x_p99 for the corresponding variable.
+    * Second column: value at the `perct` percentile for the corresponding variable.

 ## Outputs
 All CSVs below should be output to the output_dir, overwriting a previous version if necessary.